Rivian (RIVN) COO Resigns Amid Production Challenges, Stock Falls (revised)

 Tesla’s earnings beat the Zacks Consensus Estimate in three of the trailing four quarters.
 TSLA pulled off a trailing four-quarter earnings surprise of 25.4%, on average.
 The stock has also rallied 30.4% over a year.

 (NOTE: We are reissuing this article to correct an error.
-The original version should no longer be relied on.)
+The original version, published earlier today, January 11, 2022, should no longer be relied on.)

 The views and opinions expressed herein are the views and opinions of the author and do not necessarily reflect those of Nasdaq, Inc.